Writing

 C: Move to Hamilton.

-For 3 days only, you will have the unique opportunity to see, touch, smell (and buy!) decades of treasures collected in the name of art.
-One-part exhibition of performance materials and one-part studio sale.
+For three days only, you will have the unique opportunity to see, touch, smell (and buy!) decades of treasures collected in the name of art.
+One part exhibition of performance materials and one part studio sale.
 Come and browse the materials, objects, costume bits and other curiosities from Tanya Mars’ personal studio/storage locker.
 Everything is up for grabs at Toronto’s hottest performance art POP-UP shop, GOOD BUY!

 She’s done a lot of things.
-Among them: Performances (solo and collaborative) in Canada, the Arctic, Europe, South America, China, Mexico and US; director/member of Powerhouse/La Centrale; Editor of Parallelogramme/ANNPAC (if anybody remembers what those things are); some videos; collective member of 7a*11d International Festival of Performance Art; two books on Canadian Women Performance Artists with Johanna Householder; teaching performance at NSCAD and UTSC; parent, grandparent, Art Mom to many.
+Among them: Performances (solo and collaborative) in Canada, the Arctic, Europe, South America, China, Mexico and the USA; director/member of Powerhouse/La Centrale; editor of Parallelogramme/ANNPAC (if anybody remembers what those things are); some videos; collective member of 7a*11d International Festival of Performance Art; two books on Canadian Women Performance Artists with Johanna Householder; teaching performance at NSCAD and UTSC; parent, grandparent, Art Mom to many.

 SHOP HOURS & EVENTS